hardcamls/zprize/ntt-overview.md

 # Number-Theoretic Transform (NTT)

-This competition track required us to build an Inverse Number Theoretic Transform (NTT) accelerator capable of performing transforms of size $2^24$.
+This competition track required us to build a Number Theoretic Transform (NTT) accelerator capable of performing transforms of size $2^24$.
 NTTs are conceptually similar to the Fourier Transforms - working over a finite field instead of complex numbers.
 For this project the finite field contains values of size 64 bits modulo a so called [Solinas prime](https://en.wikipedia.org/wiki/Solinas_prime) equal to $2^64 - 2^32 + 1$.

 The mathematical formulation of the NTT is as the following: